 SCIENCE FICTION CLUB

-This club is for students with an interest in any aspect of science fiction.
-We see first-run movies, watch videos, go to exhibits or conventions, and have a game day each semester.
-Topics related to science or fantasies are discussed.
+This club is for students who have an interest in any aspect of science fiction.
+We see first-run movies, watch films, go to exhibits or conventions and have a game day each semester.
+Topics related to science or fantasy are discussed.
 Anyone who likes science fiction is welcome to join.